 2) Optimizing movement and mechanics to reduce sensitivity, adverse tension and/ or compression on peripheral nerves.

-We are adaptable to stresses placed on our bodies- this is how we learn new things, how we gain strength and coordination and recover from injury-this is a wonderful thing!
+We are adaptable to stresses placed on our bodies- this is how we learn new things, gain strength and coordination and recover from injury-this is a wonderful thing!
 So if some of this sounds like what you may be experiencing, remember that this adaptability of our soft tissues and nervous system can help you improve your penis pain and return to sex and other activities comfortably.

 If you have penis pain and want to know more about whether pelvic PT might help you, call us today at (919) 571-9912.
 We offer a complimentary 15 minute phone consultation to help determine if our physical therapists are the right fit for you!